dragoncoder047/super85/README.md

 This is a collection of short Arduino sketches I have written for the ATtiny85 microcontroller.

-Currently there is only one of them, a smart software-configurable boost converter, but I plan on releasing more useful ATtiny85 sketches in the future.
-Check out the gitignore for ones that are in the works but not ready for release yet.

 ## Included sketches

-* [SmartBoost](smartboost/readme.md): software-configurable boost converter power supply
+* [smartboost](smartboost/readme.md): software-configurable boost converter power supply
+* [clocksync](clocksync/readme.md): synchronize DC motor to mains frequency to run electric clock

 ## Notes